 Personal injury attorneys help the injured party receive compensation for their losses.
 It includes the loss of financial earning capacity because of their inability to work, compensation for their suffering and pain.
 These legal counsels will also help the injured party get reasonable medical expenses for both expected and present, loss of consortium or companionship, legal fees and legal costs and emotional distress.

-These attorneys also work to protect clients from being victimized by their insurance company, and most notably, screwed by the legal system.
+These attorneys also work to protect clients from being victimized by their

 Types of cases considered as personal injury